-Imagining the divine as female is rare, even controversial, in most religions.
+Imagining the divine as female is rare—even controversial—in most religions.
 Hinduism, by contrast, preserves a rich and continuous tradition of goddess worship.
-A Garland of Forgotten Goddesses captures the diversity of this tradition by bringing together a fresh array of captivating and largely overlooked Hindu goddess tales from different regions.
-As the first such anthology of goddess narratives in translation, it highlights a range of sources from ancient myths to modern lore.
-The goddesses in this book battle demons, perform miracles, and grant rare Tantric visions to their devotees.
-Each translation is paired with a short essay that explains the goddess’s historical and social context, demonstrating the ways religion changes over time.
+A Garland of Forgotten Goddesses conveys the diversity of this tradition by bringing together a fresh array of captivating and largely overlooked Hindu goddess tales from different regions.
+As the first such anthology of goddess narratives in translation, this collection highlights a range of sources from ancient myths to modern lore.
+The goddesses featured here battle demons, perform miracles, and grant rare Tantric visions to their devotees.
+Each translation is paired with a short essay that explains the goddess’s historical and social context, elucidating the ways religion adapts to changing times.